marnovandermaas/TestRIG/RVFI-DII.md

 # Other TestRIG Requirements

-TestRIG efficiently verifies a measure of equivelance between a model and an implementation at the cost of constructing a test harness for the design.
+TestRIG efficiently verifies a measure of equivalence between a model and an implementation at the cost of constructing a test harness for the design.
 Specifically: